AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-08-07-Coral-Metabolomics-Extraction-Protocol-for-2023-Moorea-Project.md

 #### Sample prep, homogenization, and fractionation: Recruits

-- Get small batches of samples from the freezer (2-3 at a time at most).
+- Get small batches of samples from the freezer and hold on dry ice in a cooler

-- Using cleaned (using ethanol follwed by bleach) clippers, remove a 1 cm2 area of tissue and place into a labeled 1.5 mL tube.
-Return to the freezer if not proceeding with homogenization immediately.
-Do this on dry ice.
+- Using cleaned (using ethanol follwed by bleach) clippers, remove a >1 cm2 area of tissue and place into a labeled 1.5 mL tube.

 - Add 1000 µL ice cold LCMS grade water.
+Return to the freezer at this step if needed if not proceeding with homogenization.

 - Place on dry ice between all steps.

-- Sonicate sample for 30 sec.
+- Sonicate sample for 10 sec at 75% amplitude .

-- Wipe the sonicator tip with 10% bleach, 70% ethanol, and DI water after each sample.
+- Wipe the sonicator tip with 70% ethanol, and DI water after each sample.

 - Spin at 3,000g for 5 min at 4°C.